-- Certain courses taught at the high school campus, which may include courses termed dual credit, Advanced Placement (AP), International Baccalaureate (IB), or college preparatory; - Enrollment in AP or dual credit courses through the Texas Virtual School Network (TXVSN); - Enrollment in courses taught in conjunction and in partnership with Coastal Bend College, which may be offered on or off campus; and - Enrollment in courses taught at other colleges or universities.
+- Certain courses taught at the high school campus, which may include courses termed dual credit, Advanced Placement (AP), International Baccalaureate (IB), or college preparatory - Enrollment in AP or dual credit courses through the Texas Virtual School Network (TXVSN) - Enrollment in courses taught in conjunction and in partnership with Coastal Bend College and Palo Alto College which may be offered on or off campus - Enrollment in courses taught at other colleges or universities cost to the student.
+The district will determine eligibility upon the student's enrollment in the dual credit course.
+See the high school counselor for more information.

-Enrollment in these programs is based on Coastal Bend requirements.
+Enrollment in these programs is based on identified college requirements.